BBC News at Six: Presentation

-On 26 May 2022, the BBC announced that the BBC News at Six and Ten, along with BBC Breakfast will be revamped in June 2022 to include a completely new studio and presentation, as part of a wider rebrand of the BBC in general.
-Local regional programmes will also be revamped over the coming months to tie in with the regional BBC channels broadcasting in HD by the beginning of 2023.
+On 26 May 2022, the BBC announced that the BBC News at Six and Ten, along with BBC Breakfast would be revamped in June 2022 to include a completely new studio and presentation, as part of a wider rebrand of the BBC in general.
+Local regional programmes would also be revamped over the then-coming months to tie in with the regional BBC channels broadcasting in HD by the beginning of 2023.

 Production

-The current editor since 2013 is Paul Royall.
+The current editor since July 2013 is Paul Royall.

 Criticism

 The bulletin has been accused of being an example of the BBC 'dumbing-down' with more consumer-led reports and dynamic presentation.
 In particular, in 2006 the then Leader of the House of Commons Jack Straw berated the programme's presenters for "prancing around the studio".

 The BBC defend the format as they believe that the body language and integration of presenter and graphics increase the viewer's understanding of the news.

 The bulletin has also been accused of having an English perspective on the news in terms of items covered and priority each news item is given.
 There have been calls in Scotland for a separate Scottish Six that would combine Scottish, British and international news items to create a news programme from a Scottish perspective.
 The idea was rejected by the BBC in 2003 after a series of public meetings and a poll showed that 38% favoured the idea, as opposed to the 45% that wanted no change.
 However, the SNP have continued to call for the change.